 Start of life bio-based materials derive from living matter, such as corn, sugar, starch, and potatoes, instead of conventional fossil-based plastics.

-End of life biodegradable materials degrade under certain conditions using additives that accelerate degradation by breaking plastic down into tiny flake fragments.
-This process only facilitates fragmentation and does not fully degrade the plastic with the resulting flakes remaining in the environment.
+End of life biodegradable or oxo-degradable, as they are often known, degrade under certain conditions using additives that accelerate degradation by breaking plastic down into tiny flake fragments.
+This process only facilitates fragmentation and does not fully degrade the plastic with the resulting microplastics remaining in the environment.
 The use of materials such as these can shorten the lifespan of a pack’s contents.

-Start of Life and end of life bio-based and biodegradable materials breakdown through composting.
-These plastics are often derived from cornstarch-based, potato starch-based polymers and other plant-based raw materials.
-These plastics degrade in domestic or industrial composting processes in specific timescales.
-The use of materials such as these can shorten the lifespan of a pack’s contents.
+Start of life and end of life bio-based and biodegradable are often derived from corn starch-based, potato starch-based polymers and other plant-based raw materials.
+These plastics degrade in domestic or industrial composting processes in specific time scales into biomass, Co2 and water.
+The use of materials such as these can also shorten the lifespan of a pack’s contents.

 what are the benefits of bioplastics?